 In a pastoral vacancy, the Office of Bishop, in consultation with the Congregation Council, will appoint an Interim Pastor who will, at a minimum, lead worship/preach (or arrange for this leadership) weekly, meet with the Council each month, and provide emergency pastoral care.
 The responsibilities of the Interim Pastor will vary and may range from a few hours a week to full-time, depending on the availability of the Interim Pastor and the needs of the Congregation.
 A letter of agreement is signed between the Council and the Pastor that explains exactly what the Interim Pastor will be doing during this time and will be signed off by the Bishop.
+Another option that may be considered if an interim is not available is for the congregation to contract with a transition consultant to support the work of Phase 2 of the transition time and contract with a supply pastor for other pastoral responsibilities

 What are the sources of names provided by the Office of the Bishop to the Call Committee?
 The names of the candidates come from a variety of places, including: